On this page:

 Before you start working with language injections, make sure that IntelliLang plugin is enabled.

 The plugin is bundled with WebStorm and activated by default.
-If it is not, enable the plugin.
+If not, enable the plugin as described in Enabling and Disabling Plugins.

 When the editor recognizes a string as a language injection: